Nothing is worse than having a packed schedule for your service bay, but realizing that your 9am never showed up.

 This is where the GM and Service Manager can make the difference.
 By setting up the right processes.

-That’s where having the right tools in your corner makes all the difference.
+Having the right tools in your corner makes all the difference.

 At Kimoby, this is the stuff we live and breathe.
 We built our platform to solve these exact problems.

 We know you’re busy.
 We know you’ve got a lot of hats you’re wearing.
 We’ll go at your pace.
-We just want to be top of mind and show you what we have.

 No-show appointments are a major challenge because they directly impact revenue, customer satisfaction, and operational efficiency.
 They lead to substantial lost revenue due to unutilized labor and facilities, and they can also reduce technician productivity and customer satisfaction.